 Our curriculum engages curiosity and passion, dynamic discussion, lecture, video, body and movement-centered experiential learning, creative arts, mindfulness and reflection, and clinical case studies.
 We honour and explore cross-cultural diversity.
 We draw from evidence-based practices, as well as teach our students to trust and honour their unique intuitive knowing and body-mind intelligence as they engage in the art and science of Dance/Movement Therapy.

 Our 2.5 to 10 day intensive courses are generally offered every 6-8 weeks in Vancouver B.C., Canada.
-The registration process is simple and begins with filling in the online WCDMT Application Form, followed by a scheduled phone, Skype or in-person interview with one of the WCDMT administrators to see if this training is a good fit for you.
+We have some courses available for online learning taught through Zoom.
+The registration process is simple and begins with filling in the online WCDMT Application Form, followed by a scheduled phone, Skype or in-person interview with one of the WCDMT instructors to see if this training is a good fit for you.

 “Based on the empirically supported premise that the body, mind and spirit are interconnected, the American Dance Therapy Association defines Dance/Movement Therapy as the psychotherapeutic use of movement to further the emotional, cognitive, physical and social integration of the individual for the purpose of improving health and well-being.” -ADTA